The Park Plaza boasts a great location, just a short walk from The Forbidden City, Tiananmen Square and The Temple of Heaven

 We found it warm and welcoming for a business hotel

-The Park Plaza Beijing sits conveniently in Wangfujing, Beijing's central district and cultural center.
+The Park Plaza Beijing sits conveniently in Wangfujing, Beijing's central district and cultural centre.
 It's brilliantly located for visiting The Forbidden City, Tiananmen Square and The Temple of Heaven.

 The property is unmistakably a high rise city hotel, with 216 rooms, several restaurants, a spa and a gym.
 However, the interior design has been carefully considered and unlike many city hotels, the Park Plaza has character and atmosphere that makes it warm and welcoming.